jasonajack/resume/resume.md

 ### Summary {#summary}

 * Senior Software Engineer
-  : Offering eight years of experience in designing, maintaining, and delivering advanced solutions for MongoDB, MariaDB, and custom built, large-scale Databases.
+  : Offering eight years of experience in designing, maintaining, and delivering advanced solutions for MongoDB, MariaDB, and custom databases.

 * Innovative Services Engineer
-  : Contributing to the success of numerous enhancements in DevOps environments and high availability, virtual Developer workspaces with a focus on scalability and security.
+  : Contributing to the success of enhancements in DevOps environments and high availability, virtual developer workspaces, with a focus on scalability and security.

 * Dedicated Technical Lead
-  : Managing small to mid-sized teams of engineers through Development, Test and Integration, and product Delivery across multiple DoD contracts.
+  : Managing small to mid-sized teams of engineers through Development, Test and Integration, and product Delivery on multiple DoD contracts.

 -------